Home » Science and Tech Notes » Polar Satellite Launch Vehicle (PSLV)

 The Polar Satellite Launch Vehicle (PSLV) Orbital Experimental Module (POEM) serves as a platform for conducting in-orbit experiments using the usually discarded final stage of the ISRO’s PSLV rocket.

-In the recent PSLV-C53 mission, the PS4 stage was repurposed as a “stabilized platform” for these experiments.
+In the recent PSLV-C53 mission, the PS4 stage was repurposed as a “stabilised platform” for these experiments.
 POEM carries six payloads, including contributions from Indian space startups Digantara and Dhruva Space.
+To keep POEM operational and stable in orbit, ISRO has implemented several key features:

 • Power Generation: POEM will draw power from solar panels mounted around the PS4 tank, harnessing energy from the sun.
 Additionally, it is equipped with a Li-Ion battery to store and provide power as needed.